AdityaB4/hfg-project/README.md

 ## How we built it
 We built the first iteration of **Bridge** using Python with the Telegram API for the frontend.
 This enables ease of access for those that are not familiar with technology which is a key consideration for the target audience.
 The Bridge database runs on Google Cloud Firestore since this NoSQL option is the most flexible and provides great developer experience.

-## Find more information click the links below
+## Find more information by clicking the links below
 ##### [Bridge Pitch Deck](https://docs.google.com/presentation/d/107xip4P_l4sM-WGPaFgapMow7FoeQhwocL4ZdVeiVMM/edit?usp=sharing)
 ##### [Bridge Demo Video](gg.gg)
 #### Bridge is accesible via the Telegram @bridge_hfg_bot